 Today, members of the Corn Island Chapter of the Daughters of the American Revolution find new friends who:

-• Share your sense of patriotism and desire to support our veterans and active and retired military families, interest in your ancestors’ roles in American history, and the desire to be of service in the community and our nation.
+Share a sense of patriotism and desire to support our veterans and active and retired military families.

-• Contribute to worthwhile projects that make a difference for generations to come.
+Contribute to worthwhile projects that make a difference for generations to come.

-• Help create a sense of pride and provide educational opportunities for our children.
+Help create a sense of pride and provide educational opportunities for our children.

 And, we make lasting friendships while serving, learning, and creating!